mongodb/specifications/source/retryable-reads/retryable-reads.rst

 Changelog
 =========

+:2023-12-05: Add that any server information associated with retryable
+             exceptions MUST reflect the originating server, even in the presence of retries.
 :2023-11-30: Add ReadConcernMajorityNotAvailableYet to the list of error codes
              that should be retried.
 :2023-11-28: Add ExceededTimeLimit to the list of error codes that should